Compute

 Up to 10 Gbit/s is supported, allowing GeminiDB to handle service surges.

-By using independent container deployment, GeminiDB can enable a load balancer to support a bandwidth of 10 Gbit/s.
+By using an independent container deployment, GeminiDB can enable a load balancer to support a bandwidth of 10 Gbit/s.

 Impact of scale-out on services